 That’s why we want to help you pick the features, architecture, and technical stack for hotel app development project.
 So, let’s get started!

 The days when only the biggest hotel chains used booking apps are far behind, with even the smallest businesses today understanding the usefulness of mobile apps.
-But before you start creating a mobile app for your hotel, let’s look at the most common types of these apps:
+But before you start creating a mobile app for your hotel, let’s look at the most common bespoke software types:

 But here’s the deal.
-If you look at successful hotel apps, you’ll notice that most of them go beyond these classifications and combine multiple features.
-That’s why you should focus on the functionality you need in your app.
+If you look at successful hotel apps, you’ll notice that most go beyond these classifications and combine multiple features.
+That’s why once you build a hotel website or app, you should focus on the functionality you need.

 Hospitality software is built around your customer, which is why it’s critical to meet their expectations.
 So, we’ve prepared a list of key features your guests expect to see in any hotel app.